Nvidia GeForce Now top tier moving to RTX 4080, renamed Ultimate

-(Pocket-lint) - Nvidia has announced a change to the top membership tier on its GeForce Now cloud gaming service.
+Nvidia has announced a change to the top membership tier on its GeForce Now cloud gaming service.

 It will rename it Ultimate (from its existing "RTX 3080" moniker) and servers will run on more powerful RTX 4080 hardware.